Multiple Data Sources

 Orbit uses a Git-like approach to track changes across data sources.
 Changes are expressed as "transforms", which are similar to Git commits.
 Logs provide a per-source history.
 Like Git repos, sources can be diffed, forked, merged, and reset.

-Not all data should be treated uniformly.
+Not all data can be treated uniformly.
 Some data is transient, while other data can persist for the life of your app.
 Some changes should be made pessimistically and be confirmed by a remote server.
 Other changes can be made optimistically, cached locally, and pushed eventually.

 Orbit provides coordination strategies which can be customized to the needs of your application.